Some presumptuous plugins out there inject themselves at the top of the WordPress admin menu,…

 If you find yourself switching between post statuses (draft, published, scheduled, etc.) often, you may want to add shortcuts for accessing each one individually.
 Post Status Menu Items does just that.

 What’s It Do?

 The plugin will simply add new menu options to your admin menu which displays each post status and the number of posts in each.
-So rather then just seeing “All Posts” and “Add New,” you will also see “Drafts (X)”, “Scheduled (X),” etc. for each post status.
+So rather than just seeing “All Posts” and “Add New,” you will also see “Drafts (X)”, “Scheduled (X),” etc. for each post status.
 If there are no posts within a status, then it will not be listed.
 Post Status Menu Items works for all post types, including custom post types, but is only enabled on the “Posts” type by default.

 How’s It Work?

 Once you install and activate the plugin, you’ll be able to see it work right away.
 If you hover over the Posts tab in your admin panel, you will see new menu options for each post status, with the number of posts next to it.
 If that’s all you need, then you’re all set to go.

 By default, only posts will have the new menu items attached.
 Other post types, such as Pages or Custom Post Types, will not.
 If you would like to enable these options, go to Settings -> Writing.
 At the bottom, you will see a new section for Post Status Menu Items Plugin Settings.
 First, you will see a list of post types with a checkbox to “Show menu items for…” Select each post type that you want to see the new menu items for.